 Based on the language of the motion, the government seeks to prevent the defense attorneys from asking about any other investigations or operations that the confidential human sources have been involved in.

 The government also seeks to keep the identity of these confidential human sources private from the American public.

-The recent criminal complaint against Fi Duong, along with several other affidavits confirms reporting by Revolver News which claimed there were FBI agents around the capitol on January 6th, likely coercing people to storm the building.
+If this wasn’t enough, a criminal complaint against Fi Duong, along with several other affidavits confirming reporting by Revolver News also showed there were FBI agents around the capitol on January 6th, likely coercing people to storm the building.
 The infiltration of groups in attempts to entrap members is something the FBI admits to doing often.

 On the morning of January 6, Fi Doung and a friend of his introduced themselves to an undercover Metropolitan Police officer in the vicinity of the capitol building.
 Doung asked the undercover officer if he was a “patriot,” to which the MPD officer responded in the affirmative.